 The tax levy limit for Milwaukee County is controlled by State Statute 66.0602.
-The Office of the Comptroller has followed that policy in determining the preliminary limit for 2022.
+The Office of the Comptroller has followed that policy in determining the preliminary limit for 2024.

-In general, the allowable increase in levy is limited to the growth in net new construction/terminated (or subtracted) tax incremental financing districts \$2,945,630 and the estimated growth in the debt service \$993,910.
-The additional allowable levy resulting from these two factors is \$3,939,541.
+In general, the allowable increase in levy is limited to the growth in net new construction/terminated (or subtracted) tax incremental financing districts (\$2,862,831 for 2024) and the estimated growth in the debt service (\$994,384 for 2024).
+The additional allowable levy for 2024 resulting from these two factors is \$3,857,214.

-There are four other factors, which also will have an impact on the allowable property tax levy.
-The four factors are as follows, along with their impact on the allowable County property tax levy: change in the levy for emergency management services (allowable increase of \$292,193), change in the levy for Southeastern Wisconsin Regional Planning Commission (allowable decrease of \$36,830) adjustments in personal property aid (allowable decrease of \$117,747), and tax levy carryover provisions from prior years (no change to allowable amount).
+There are four other factors, which also will have an impact of increasing or decreasing the allowable property tax levy.
+The four factors, along with their impact on the allowable County property tax levy, are as follows: change in the levy for emergency management services (allowable increase of \$446,939), change in the levy for Southeastern Wisconsin Regional Planning Commission (allowable increase of \$2,130), adjustments in personal property aid (no change to allowable amount), and tax levy carryover provisions from prior years (no allowable amount available).